 Transgender and gender questioning

 Oxfordshire have been working with other local authorities to produce a trans toolkit for schools.
-This will be published shortly.
-Please contact Jo Brown for further details.
+You can download it here (pdf format).

 Jo Brown can also offer inset training to schools with a specific focus on supporting trans and gender variant children and young people.